tesera/bawlk/README.md

 # bawlk

+>A simple CSV to RDBMS bulk validating/loading toolset.

-A simple tool to validate csv data.
-Uses awk under the hood but you don't need to know awk to use it.
-There are tools available to create a ruleset from existing data and another tool to create an awk validator from those ruleset.
+The main tool bawlk.awk will generate an awk file which can be used to act on csv data in order to accomplish common task invloved when bulk inserting data into a relational database system.
+Although bawlk uses awk under the hood you don't need to know how to code in awk to use it.

-awk is a very natural fit for validating csv data.
+awk is a very natural fit for validating and manipulating csv data.
 Even though awk is a very complex language its quite simple in nature.
-With awk you get a free iterator, pattern matchin and rich expression language. awk is built-in most unix/linux systems and can be installed on windows based systems. gawk is a newer version of awk which extends the language further with more feature.
+With awk you get a free iterator, pattern matching and rich expression language. awk is built-in most unix/linux systems and can be installed on windows based systems. gawk is a newer version of awk which extends the language further with more feature.
 Other variations like mawk take it a step further and optimizes awk for performance.
+Bawlk uses the basic awk language so no need to installl gawk.

+## Tools Summary

+1. ``./bin/init.sh`` : Creates a basic ruleset from an existing csv file.
+2. ``./bin/bawlk.awk`` : Main tool which build an bulk loading awk script from a ruleset.
+3. ``./bin/jts2rules.js`` : Converts a JSON Table Schema to a ruleset.
+4. ``./bin/rules2jts.awk`` : Converts a ruleset to JSON Table Schema.

-## Usage
+## Typical Workflow
-bawlk are a set of tools to automate building an awk validation script.
+Using the toolset you can build a bawlk awk script that can be used to validate, sanitize bulk insert data into a relational database system.
 Once the script is built it is self contained and can be used independently.

 A typical workflow looks like this:

-1. Create a ruleset from existing data.
+1. Create a ruleset from existing csv data.
 2. Edit the ruleset to add additional field or file constraints.
 3. Generate your validator by passing in your ruleset to the bawlk.awk script.
-4. Validate your data
+4. Use the generated awk script to manage your csv data.

-#### 1. Create a ruleset from existing data.
+#### 1. Create a ruleset from existing csv data.

 ````
-$ ./bawlkinit.sh ./examples/pgyi/data/*.csv
+$ ./bin/init.sh ./examples/pgyi/data/Plot.csv
 field,required,CompanyPlotNumber
 field,required,MeasurementNumber
 field,required,TreeNumber